mkozturk/pmb-mf/README.md

 # pmb-mf
-Code and manuscript describing the Preconditioned Model Building algorithm applied to matrix factorization
+Code and experiments related to the Preconditioned Model Building algorithm applied to matrix factorization.